Dash-OS/tcl-sagas/README.md

 # We can setup multiple forks as we are continually servicing the [saga take]
 # in a loop until we are explicitly cancelled.

-puts "[clock milliseconds] | Starting Request Dispatches"
+puts "[clock microseconds] | Starting Request Dispatches"

 saga dispatch HTTP REQUEST [dict create \
   timeout 5000 \